Sociology of the family: Qualitative

 Another method is ethnographic or participatory observation research of families, which usually reduces the sample size to have a more intimate analysis of the conjugal or other family structure.
 In general, a qualitative approach to research is an excellent way to investigate group dynamics and family relationships.
-Specifically, qualitative research on the topic of families is particularly useful when looking at: 1) deeper meanings about family interactions and relationships 2) learning more about the insider views about relational processes and observing interactions 3) looking at the family from within a greater context and 4) providing a voice for marginalized family members (e.g. case of abuse).
+Specifically, qualitative research on the topic of families is particularly useful when looking at: 1) deeper meanings about family interactions and reklationships 2) learning more about the insider views about relational processes and observing interactions 3) looking at the family from within a greater context and 4) providing a voice for marginalized family members (e.g. case of abuse).
 Often, qualitative data is able to provide ample data that is rich and meaningful, especially for structurally diverse families.

 Sociology of interracial intimacy

 The construction of race in Western society and, to a degree, globally, has led to a distinct view of interracial intimacy.
 Although interracial relationships and marriages have become far more popular and socially acceptable in the United States and Western Europe since the Civil Rights era, these unions continue to be viewed with less than total acceptance by significant portions of the population.
 More historically, American Families by Stephanie Coontz treats the difficulties these couples went through during the time before Loving v.
 Virginia, when interracial marriage bans were declared unconstitutional.
 These bans functioned to enforce the one-drop rule and reenforce identity and privilege.
 Internationally, the far right continues to promote ideas of racial purity by working against the normalization of interracial couples and families.